cypherpunk-academy/2064/en/026_2021_Beach cafe in Dahab.md

 ## **2021** Beach cafe in Dahab

-<span style="font-variant:small-caps;">Marlene sat up </span> some seat cushions in a beach café in Dahab, a small tourist nest at the Red Sea.
+<span style="font-variant:small-caps;">Marlene sat on </span> a pile of cushions in a beach café in Dahab, a small tourist village at the Red Sea.
 She leaned back and thought about the journey from Berlin to this place.
-It had taken three months.
+It took her three months.
+It was three months now that she had left her parents' house in the middle of the night.
 She had hitchhiked most of the way.
-Once she was able to fly in a tiny private plane.
+Once she was able to fly in a tiny private plane, even across a national border.
-On the journey, she wore only hippie clothes.
+On the journey she wore only hippi clothes.
 She smiled at the thought.

 On the low table in front of her was a laptop and another on her lap.
-She looked out over the sea, at the kite surfers, who were doing their rounds right in front of the café and then behind them at the slightly blurred coastline of Saudi Arabia on the other side of the sea.
+She looked out over the sea, at the kite surfers who were making their high jumps right in front of the café and then behind them at the slightly blurred coastline of Saudi Arabia on the other side of the sea.
 She was alone in the café.
-Only Achmed, the bartender, was just behind the counter preparing a milkshake.
+Only Achmed, the bartender, stood behind the counter preparing a milkshake for her.
 Achmed was in his mid-twenties, with fluffy black hair and always an inconspicuous smile on his lips.

-With some elegant steps, he approached Marlene with the milkshake and placed it in front of her on the table.
+With a few elegant steps he approached Marlene and placed the milkshake in front of her on the table.
-In the meantime, she had sunk back into her laptop and didn't seem to notice it.
+In the meantime she had sunk back into her laptop and didn't seem to notice him.
-He looked at her for a while and then sat next to her, at which point she turned to him in surprise.
+He looked at her for a while and then sat next to her, whereupon she turned to him in surprise.
 He smiled warmly.

+Achmed: "Achmed!
-Achmed: "Achmed!"
-He reached out his hand to her.
+He stretched out his hand towards her.
+"I am Achmed!"
-She took it a little hesitantly.
+She took the hand a little hesitantly.

 Marlene: "Waltraut."